shivamkapoor17/Hospitality-Industry-Analysis-/README.md

 ✔ Cancellation is 24.83% and Realization is 70.15%

-To know more insights and see my dashboard visit my portfolio.
+To know more insights and to see my dashboard visit my portfolio.
 Link is available.